r-devel/translations/Conventions-for-translations.md

 The following update was made during the [R Project Sprint 2023](https://contributor.r-project.org/r-project-sprint-2023/), Warwick and Online (hybrid) during 30 Aug - 1 Sept 2023:

-## Getting starter
+## Getting started

-Welcolme to the traslation adventure in R!
+Welcome to the traslation adventure in R!

 In a world that thrives on interconnectedness and global communication, translation plays a pivotal role in bridging linguistic divides.
 Translation, the art of rendering one language into another, shatters those confines, unlocking a world of possibilities for understanding and collaboration.